kbroman/Talk_OSGA2021/README.md

 - Slides PDF: <https://kbroman.org/Talk_OSGA2021>
 - Slides with notes: <https://kbroman.org/Talk_OSGA2021/osga2021_notes.pdf>

+Most of the data used here is not yet public, so you may not be able to build these slides yourself.

 Related papers:

 - Broman et al. (2015) Identification and correction of sample mix-ups